Drop it like it's hot! The best dropper seatposts and levers for gravel bikes 2023

 The LEV has been around for several years now, I first ran an externally routed version on my cross-country MTB in 2014 and that was a while after they first appeared.
 This has given KS a lot of time to improve and refine the post – and it shows.

 The actuation mechanism is beautifully smooth and releases with little effort.
-If you use a dropper a often you’ll appreciate the lower load on your thumb each time you release the lever.
+If you use a dropper often you’ll appreciate the lower load on your thumb each time you release the lever.

 The LEV Ci was let down by its dropper remote.
-You can set up to be activated via the tops or drops (but not both at the same time) but the more generic design doesn’t seem to work that well in either position: it’s a little too short to activate from the drops plus you need to push it down rather than a more natural up-pull.
+You can set it up to be activated via the tops or drops (but not both at the same time) but the more generic design doesn’t seem to work that well in either position: it’s a little too short to activate from the drops plus you need to push it down rather than a more natural up-pull.

 There’s a really solid feel to the KS and less play than some of the other posts we tested.
-As well as the design of the dropper mechanism which reduces play in the post, the carbon fibre mast also contributes to the stiffness.
+As well as the design of the dropper mechanism which reduces play in the post, the carbon fiber mast also contributes to the stiffness.

-For a short travel post at this price-point and one that’s marketed as lightweight it’s surprisingly heavy, a good chunk more than the Easton EA90 AX and Thomson Covert (albeit the version we had on test had the longest drop of these three).
+For a short travel post at this price point and one that’s marketed as lightweight, it’s surprisingly heavy, a good chunk more than the Easton EA90 AX and Thomson Covert (albeit the version we had on test had the longest drop of these three).

 Shimano GRX ST-810-LA left hand dropper lever